phpbench/phpbench/docs/benchmark-runner.rst

 Configuration File
 ------------------

-Unless a configuration file is specified using the ``--config`` option, PHPBench will look in the current working directory for a file named, firstly ``phpbench.json.dist`` and then ``phpbench.json``.

-See the :doc:`configuration` chapter for more information.
+A custom configuration file can be specified with the ``--config`` option.
+See the :doc:`configuration` chapter for more information on configuration.